vmware-tanzu/tanzu-dev-portal/content/guides/python/cnb-gs-python.md

 ---
-title: "Python Like A Pro: Building Docker Containers"
+title: 'Python Like A Pro: Building Docker Containers'
-linkTitle: "Python Buildpacks"
+linkTitle: Python Buildpacks
-metaTitle: "Building Docker Containers with Python"
+metaTitle: Building Docker Containers with Python
-description: "Read industry best practices about building containers and discover how to use Buildpacks to package your Python apps into Docker containers."
+description: Read industry best practices about building containers and discover how to use Buildpacks to package your Python apps into Docker containers.
 topics:
 - Python
 - Containers